aduffeck/has_alter_ego/README.md

     class Car < ActiveRecord::Base
-      has_schizophrenia
+      has_alter_ego
     end

-You would then create a file db/fixtures/schizophrenia/cars.yml with the seed data:
+You would then create a file db/fixtures/has_alter_ego/cars.yml with the seed data:

     1:
       brand: Lotus